ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * Priority Queue vs Heap: A heap is an implementation of priority queue with BST's.
 A normal Priority Queue can have O(N) add time where as a heap has O(logN) add.

+* **Dangling pointers:** Pointer which points to a de-allocated memory.
+Happens generally when two pointers are pointing towards the same memory address.
+Could lead to crashes.

-* **Space complexity of a recursive function:** Look at the recursion tree and judge.
+* **Space complexity of a recursive function:** Look at the recursion tree and try to capture a moment where the recursion call stack is at its max.
+Iterate from beginning to end if your are having bad time.
+Just because the recursive calls are high does not mean that the space complexity will be high.

 * A full binary tree (sometimes proper binary tree or 2-tree) is a tree in which every node other than the leaves has two children.
 In a full binary tree all nodes have either 0 or 2 children.
 Both types of nodes can appear at all levels in the tree

 * A complete binary tree is a binary tree is a tree that follows the heap structures, add and remove from furthest breadth-first search see if the tree can be formed OR ANOTHER DEF: At the level above the leaves nodes can have 0, 1 or 2 children.
 ALSO, the last level must be filled from left to right without leaving any gaps.
 Other than these levels all nodes must have 2 children.